Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient

 \textbf{Training setup.} Our training implementation employs HuggingFace Transformers and DeepSpeed.
-To manage memory constraints efficiently, we set the maximum input sequence length to 16,384 tokens, reduced from the original 32,768.
+To manage memory constraints efficiently, we set the maximum input sequence length to 16,384 tokens.
 Models are trained using the AdamW optimizer~\cite{loshchilov2018decoupled} for 3 epochs, with a maximum learning rate of $1\times10^{-5}$.
 Training is distributed across two Nvidia A100 GPUs (80GB each), with a total batch size of 24.

-\textbf{Benchmarks.} We evaluate the reasoning capabilities of all models on standard English reasoning benchmarks, including merican Invitational Mathematics Examination 2024 - AIME2024~\cite{aime_1983_2024} (challenging Math Olympiad-level problems) and MGSM~\cite{shi2023language} (high school-level math problems).
-Additionally, we use MGSM for evaluating performance in French and Chinese (as it is a multilingual benchmark dataset), supplemented by the MATH-hard dataset~\cite{openllm-French-leaderboard} (a translation of the MATH500 dataset~\cite{hendrycksmath2021}, keeping only level-5 difficulty competition math problems), for French, consistent with the French LLM leaderboard~\cite{openllm-French-leaderboard}.

-On the other hand, for the Irish language, due to the lack of existing evaluation datasets, we introduce two new evaluation benchmarks:
+\textbf{Benchmarks.} We evaluate the reasoning capabilities of all models on standard English benchmarks, including AIME2024~\cite{aime_1983_2024} (challenging Olympiad-level math) and MGSM~\cite{shi2023language} (high school-level math).
+Additionally, we use MGSM for evaluating performance in French and Chinese (as it is a multilingual benchmark dataset), supplemented by MATH-hard~\cite{openllm-French-leaderboard} for French, follow the French LLM leaderboard~\cite{openllm-French-leaderboard}.
+For the Irish language, due to lack of existing datasets, we contribute two new ones:

-\begin{itemize} \item Irish version of AIME2024: translated and verified by two Irish speakers. \item Leaving Certificate 2024 Math exam - Higher Level (LC2024): Derived from official Irish Leaving Certificate examination materials.\footnote{\url{https://www.examinations.ie/archive/exampapers/2024/LC003ALP100IV.pdf}}\footnote{\url{https://www.examinations.ie/archive/exampapers/2024/LC003ALP200IV.pdf}} We extract individual questions that have concrete answers (e.g., excluding proof-based questions) and do not require additional modalities beyond text (e.g., geometric diagrams).
-The questions are formatted in LaTeX, resulting in a total of 55 unique samples. \end{itemize}
+\begin{itemize} \item Irish version of AIME2024: translated and verified by two Irish speakers. \item Leaving Certificate 2024 Math exam - Higher Level (LC2024): derived from official Irish Leaving Certificate~\cite{wikipedia_leaving_certificate_ireland} examination with 2 splits: concepts\&skills and contexts\&applications/ We extract individual questions that have concrete answers (excluding proof-based questions) and do not require modalities beyond text (e.g., geometric diagrams).
+The questions are formatted in LaTeX with a total of 55 samples. \end{itemize}

-During evaluation, we follow the training configuration by limiting generation outputs to a maximum length of 16,384 tokens.
-We adopt evaluation hyperparameters consistent with each benchmark's original protocols unless otherwise specified.
-When not explicitly stated, we use a decoding temperature of 0.6 and top-k sampling with $k = 0.95$.
+We adopt each benchmark’s default hyperparameters, leveraging a decoding temperature of $0.6$, top-k sampling with $k = 0.95$, limiting generation outputs to 16{,}384 tokens.